 Heel pain affects everyone from time to time.
-However, when it persists for longer periods of time--after the uncomfortable shoes have been taken off and the feet have been rested after a busy day of strenuous activity or standing--and does not resolve on its own, it could be a sign of plantar fasciitis.
-Dr. Steven Vetter, podiatrists at Oakton Foot and Ankle Center in Fairfax, VA, wants to help you understand this potential source of your pain.
+However, when it persists for longer periods of time and the feet have been rested after a busy day of strenuous activity or standing–and does not resolve on its own, it could be a sign of plantar fasciitis.

 Signs and Symptoms of Plantar Fasciitis

-The heel bone and toes are connected by a thick band of connective tissue that stretches across the bottom of the foot, known as the plantar fascia.
+The heel bone and base of the toes are connected by a thick band of connective tissue that stretches across the bottom of the foot, known as the plantar fascia.
+It is important to understand that this is not a muscle, nor is it elastic in nature.
 Inflammation of the tissue leads to stabbing pain that is most intense in the morning after waking up, or after long periods of sitting or standing throughout the day.

 While anyone can develop plantar fasciitis, the most common causes of the condition include: